tarwn/lessthandot-hugo/blogs/content/posts/2010-03-22-binding-to-custom-members-in-silverlight.md

   - silverlight binding

 ---
 The Binding system is Silverlight is pretty cool.
 It lets us easily bind property values of UI Elements to all sorts of good stuff.
-But, if you want to create your own custom bind-able properties, it takes a bit more effort than the usual Property=”{Binding=Field}” in XAML.
+But, if you want to create your own custom bind-able properties, it takes a bit more effort than the usual Property="{Binding=Field}" in XAML.

 For example, I have a datagrid.
 One of the columns in that data grid holds a control that displays and icon and a tool tip based on the content of some data.